28-Point eCommerce SEO Checklist To Attract Relevant Traffic

 Search engines will consider a web page to be more important when that page has more links.
-So with the right inter-linking across pages, you can guide search engines and shoppers to the most important pages on your web store.
+So with the right internal linking across pages, you can guide search engines and shoppers to the most important pages on your web store.

 Page load speed is the time taken to display all the content on a specific web page from the time a shopper clicks on a page link on your web store to when the page is fully loaded in the shopper’s browser.

 For an ecommerce website, the ideal page load speed is less than 2 seconds.
 But Google aims for a page load speed of 0.5 seconds.
-Page load speed is critical because shoppers will exit your store if a page on your web store takes more than 3 seconds to load.
+Page load speed is critical because shoppers will exit your store if a page takes more than 3 seconds to load.

-Google My Business (GMB), a free tool, allows you to promote your business information on Google Maps and Google Search.
+Google My Business (GMB), also called Google Business Profile is a free tool that allows you to promote your business information on Google Maps and Local Search Results.

-This tool enables you to post updates to your web store profile page, add media and images, connect with your customers, and see how shoppers are interacting with your web store on Google.
+This tool enables you to post updates to your web store profile page, add media and product images, add product categories, connect with your customers, and see how shoppers are interacting with your web store on Google.

-A GMB account lets your business show up in local search results when shoppers in your serviceable areas are looking for your web store.
+A GMB account lets your business show up in local search results when shoppers in your serviceable areas are looking for products that you sell.

 Create a comprehensive GMB account and attract, engage, and convert new shoppers right away.

 Bing Places for Business, a free local business directory, allows you to add your web store to Bing so that shoppers can find it in searches.